 - 1. Upgrade the replicas first.
-On each replica instance: - Carry out the preliminary checks and steps described in Preparing Your Installation for Upgrade. - Shut down MySQL Server. - Upgrade the MySQL Server binaries or packages.
+On each replica instance: - Carry out the preliminary checks and steps described in Preparing Your Installation for Upgrade. - Shut down MySQL Server.

-- · Restart MySQL Server. - MySQL Server performs the entire MySQL upgrade procedure automatically, disabling binary logging during the upgrade. - Restart replication using a START REPLICA. - 2.
-When all the replicas have been upgraded, follow the same steps to upgrade and restart the source server, with the exception of the START REPLICA statement.
+- Upgrade the MySQL Server binaries or packages. - Restart MySQL Server. - If you have upgraded to a release earlier than MySQL 8.0.16, invoke mysql_upgrade manually to upgrade the system tables and schemas.
+When the server is running with global transaction identifiers (GTIDs) enabled (gtid_mode=ON), do not enable binary logging by mysql_upgrade (so do not use the --write-binlog option).
+Then shut down and restart the server. - If you have upgraded to MySQL 8.0.16 or later, do not invoke mysql_upgrade.
+From that release, MySQL Server performs the entire MySQL upgrade procedure, disabling binary logging during the upgrade. - Restart replication using a START REPLICA or START SLAVE statement. - 2.
+When all the replicas have been upgraded, follow the same steps to upgrade and restart the source server, with the exception of the START REPLICA or START SLAVE statement.
 If you made a temporary change to row-based logging or to the default character set, you can revert the change now.